Pakistani court takes custody of girl in child abuse case

-ISLAMABAD (AP) — A Pakistani court has taken custody of a 10-year-old girl at the center of a child abuse case that has shocked the nation and sent her to a child care facility.
+ISLAMABAD (AP) — Pakistan’s top court on Wednesday took custody of a 10-year-old girl at the center of a child abuse case that has shocked the nation and sent her to a child care facility.

-Wednesday’s development came during a hearing in Islamabad that also saw the girl and both her parents appear in court for the first time.
+The development came during a hearing at the Supreme Court in Islamabad, which also saw the girl and both her parents appear in court for the first time.

-The father was questioned about media reports that he’d “forgiven” his daughter’s alleged torturers, an influential judge and his wife for whom she worked as a maid, in exchange for financial compensation.
+The father was questioned by Chief Justice Mian Saqib Nisar about media reports that he had “forgiven” his daughter’s alleged torturers, an influential judge and his wife for whom the child worked as a maid, in exchange for financial compensation.

 Forgiving an offender in exchange for money is common practice in impoverished circles in this Islamic country.

 Most Read Stories